 General Biology 10 & Introduction to Biology 11

-Biol 10 is great place to start if you are familiar with science or had strong science classes in high school.
-If not, you may want to focus on your math and English skills before taking this class, then come in when your ready.
+Biol 10 is a great place to start if you are familiar with science or had strong science classes in high school.
+If not, you may want to focus on your math and English skills before taking this class, then come in when you’re ready.
 This class can be overwhelming if you are not prepared, so feel free to talk to us about it first.

 If our names are underlined, you can click on our names to find out more about us.

 Bio 10: Fundamentals of biology for the non-majors: Scientific inquiry, biological chemistry, cell structure and function, DNA genetics, evolution and ecology, and an overview of living organisms.
 Includes laboratory exercises designed to complement lectures.

 Bio 11: Fundamentals of biology for the non-majors: Scientific inquiry, biological chemistry, cell structure and function, DNA genetics, evolution and ecology, and an overview of living organisms.